martimy/Time-Series-Databases/prometheus/README.md

     prom/prometheus
 ```

-In the previous command, the Docker container is run on the host network so it can reach the HTTP server that will generate the date next.
+In the previous command, the Docker container is run on the host network so it can reach the HTTP server that will generate the data next.

 ## Using Python to Write Data